robnolen/aws-scaling-threat-detection-workshop/docs/01-environment-setup.md

 ![Stack Complete](./images/01-stack-complete.png)

-**Do not forget to check your email**, you will get an email from SNS asking you to confirm the Subscription. **Confirm the subscription** so you can receive email alerts from AWS services during the workshop.
+!!
+"Do not forget to check your email!"

+ You will get an email from SNS asking you to confirm the Subscription. **Confirm the subscription** so you can receive email alerts from AWS services during the workshop.
 The email may take 2-3 minutes to arrive, check your spam/junk folder if it doesn’t arrive within that timeframe.

 ## Setup Amazon CloudWatch event rules and automatic response